 The Park Assist System can be turned on or off using the infotainment system.
-To view available settings from the infotainment home screen, touch Settings > Vehicle > Collision/ Detection Systems.
+To view available settings for this feature, touch the Settings icon on the infotainment home page.
+Select "Vehicle" to display the list of available options and select "Collision/ Detection Systems".

-The PJJA button is used to turn on or off the Park Assist, which also turns on or off the Backing Warning and Reverse Automatic Braking (RAB), if equipped and enabled, at the same time.
+The Pw button is used to turn on or off the Park Assist, which also turns on or off the Backing Warning and Reverse Automatic Braking (RAB) at the same time.
 When the system is turned off, a system off message is shown on the display.
 This message disappears after a short period of time.